Sjmarf/ember/docs/quick_start.rst

 Quick Start Guide
 =================

+This page aims to get you started with Ember in as few words as possible.
+For a more in-depth introduction, you might consider the series of guides starting with the :ref:`Element Guide<element_guide>`.

-This guide assumes a strong knowledge of Python (including OOP) and Pygame.
+**This guide assumes a strong knowledge of Python (including OOP) and Pygame.**

-Here's a basic Pygame structure:
+Here is a basic Pygame structure:

 .. code-block:: python
    :linenos: